ssbaraar/GCPVertex-ClaudeChat-Pro/README.md

 Run the Streamlit app:

     streamlit run app.py
-    Navigate to the URL provided by Streamlit (usually http://localhost:8501).
+    Navigate to the URL provided by Streamlit .

 ## 🖥️ Usage
 1. -Start a Conversation: Type your message in the chat input at the bottom of the page.